farhatrkhalil/Voxel-Visage/README.md

 - Limited support for OBJ (Wavefront) and PLY (Stanford) files.
 - Download and share 3D models.
 - Immersive VR without the need for glasses.
-- Requires internet connection to establish a connection to hosted API and receive the model.

 ## App Support

 - Min Android 7.0 => Max Android 14.0

+## Requirements

+- An internet connection is required to establish a connection to the hosted API and receive the model.

 ## License

 Copyright 2024+ Khalil Farhat, Abed El Fattah Amouneh, Sammy Medawar, Wally El Sayed